-Investment results assume all distributions are reinvested and reflect applicable fees and expenses.
+Investment results reflect applicable fees and expenses and

 Effective 3/29/2019, the Fund invests the majority of its assets in the common stock of medium-sized companies, which the Fund considers to be companies with a market capitalization, at the time of initial purchase, of greater than $1 billion and less than or equal to the market capitalization of the largest company in the Russell Midcap Index.
 Prior to that date, the Fund invested the majority of its assets in the common stock of smaller- and medium-sized companies, which the Fund considered to be companies with a market capitalization, at the time of initial purchase, of less than $10 billion.
 Performance prior to 3/29/2019 reflects the Fund's prior principal investment strategies and may not be indicative of future performance results.

 Index performance is hypothetical and is shown for illustrative purposes only.
 You cannot invest directly in an index.
 Click here to view the Index Definitions.

 For more detail on Volatility Measures click here to view the Glossary of Terms.